2018 Intensive Workshops

 Saturday 9-1 Intensives

-1. Making Powerful Plant Medicine at Home with Nancy Scarzello
+FULL 1.
+Making Powerful Plant Medicine at Home with Nancy Scarzello

 Nancy has been making plant medicines at home for over 35 yrs.
 Through studying advanced techniques, traditional “folkloric” methods, and her years of direct experience with the plants, her home apothecary is flourishing with powerful medicines.
 Not your basic tincture-making class, in this workshop we will explore the menstruums for specific herbs and appropriate applications.
 Use dried or fresh plants?
 Proportions of alcohol to water or adding vinegar or glycerine.
 Infusions, decoctions, syrups and infused honeys.
 Which carrier oils extract or absorb the best?
 Nancy has been making a superior medicinal mushroom extract for 20 years and will share the double extraction method used and how it can be applied to other herbal preparations.
-Come and learn how to empower your herbal medicines, the finest creations ~ at home. (beginner/intermediate)
+Come and learn how to empower your herbal medicines, the finest creations ~ at home. (beginner/intermediate) Join the waitlist for this intensive

 2. Ozain Herbalism System: A Wholistic African Approach to Client Assessment & Evaluation with Angelique "Sobande" Greer